The Sunshine State’s citrus farmers are holding on after a 95 percent industry decline in the past 30 years.

 Copyright © 2026 The Epoch Times, All rights reserved.

-Our Morning Brief newsletter is one of the best ways to receive the most up-to-date information.
+Our Morning Brief newsletter is one of the best ways to catch up with the news.
 Manage your email preferences here or unsubscribe from Morning Brief here.